balena-io-modules/metalsmith-dynamic/README.md

 > Why do we need this?
 When expanding the file over a set of variables we have to build the path for the newly injected files.
 Usually it's based on the original file path and variables values.
 Given the source file is `src/intro.md`, and having a single variable called `$language` you probably want the new files to be called like `src/intro-$language.md`, and not `src/intro.md-$language`.

 To expand the dynamic document you define **Variables**.
-Each `variable` matches a `dictionary` (currently only 1 variables can match each dictionary).
+Each `variable` matches a `dictionary` (currently only one variable can match each dictionary).
 When the document is expanded each `variable` is iterated over all the entries in the given dictionary.

 **Dictionary** is a named set of data.
 Technically each `dictionary` is an array of objects.
 Each object must have an `id` property (unique in the given dictionary) and can have any additional arbitrary properties.
 The first entry in the dictionary is considered `default`.